Gateway Edge Agent Usage

 #

-# Losant Access Secret for connecting the device to the MQTT broker
+# Losant Access Secret for Agent

 # CLI: --access-secret